unrival-protocol/documentation/source/whitepaper.rst

 - For example, Bitcoin has been called the `the Internet of Money <https://theinternetofmoney.info/>`_, and has been claimed to do for money what the web did for humanly-digestible text.

-- The subjects of such claims (and the claims themselves) can be turned into Unrival objects, opening a channel of meaningful feedback pertaining to these claims.
+- The subjects of such claims (and the claims themselves) can be turned into Unrival objects, opening a feedback channel where none previously existed.
 For agents, the strategic advantage gained thereby would be the ability to know whether these claims have been substantiated.

 - Naturally, not all objects have the potential to inspire dialogue with significant growth factor.
 One particular object that may is the `Goal`_.
 This is because: